 In May, 2005, I posted a question on the Chiffboard tin-whistle forum asking if any whistle makers would be interested in making modern versions of various flageolets.
 Daniel Bingamon and David O'Brien kindly contacted me and after some discussion, two instruments were commissioned.
+This review is taken from a post on that forum (which may explain the odd formatting.

 The French flageolet is a fipple flute which had a long history from about 1600 to 1900.
 It became popular as an amateur classical instrument both in the 1650s (when it was played by Samuel Pepys) and the 1850s when it was used in Quadrille bands (hence its alternate name “the Quadrille flageolet”).
 It was traditionally made of wood, but there is not particular reason why its characteristic fingering could not be applied to a metal body…